pciuh/roll-damping/README.md

 ## Features

-Estimates the roll damping coefficient based on the IKEA method.
+Estimates the roll damping coefficient based on the Ikeda method.
 Can be used for marine engineering and ship stability calculations.
 Written in Python for easy customization and integration with other engineering tools.